Hyperbolicities in CAT(0) cube complexes: Introduction

 \begin{question} Let $G$ be a group acting on some CAT(0) cube complex $X$.
 How to exploit the action $G \curvearrowright X$ to determine whether or not $G$ is Gromov / relatively / acylindrically hyperbolic? \end{question}

-In this article, our point of view is combinatorial: although CAT(0) cube complexes are, of course, CAT(0) spaces, we will not use their CAT(0) geometry to answer the previous question; instead, we will exploit the combinatorics of their hyperplanes.
-As much as possible, the different criteria we mention are illustrated by applications, stressing out the usefulness of CAT(0) cube complexes, and the point of view we choose, regarding Question \ref{mainquestion}.
-(Indeed, the applications we mention deal with twelve classes of groups!)
+Our motivation is twofold.
+The first point is that the strategy actually works: we are indeed able to exploit the nice geometry of CAT(0) cube complexes in order to state and prove general criteria about hyperbolicity.
+And secondly, many groups of interest turn out to act on CAT(0) cube complexes, providing a large and interesting collection of potential applications.
+Along the article, as much as possible the different criteria we will mention will be illustrated by concrete applications, justifying our choice of working with cube complexes.
+(Indeed, the applications we mention deal with no less than twelve classes of groups!)

-Although most of our article is a survey of already published works, some of our results are new, including: \begin{itemize} \item The introduction of \emph{Morse subgroups} (introduced independently in \cite{StronglyQC} under the name \emph{strongly quasiconvex subgroups}) and their characterisation in cubulable groups (see Section \ref{section:Morse}, especially Corollary \ref{cor:MorseCriterion}). \item A proof of the freeness of Morse subgroups in freely irreducible right-angled Artin groups (see Appendix \ref{section:MorseInRAAG}). \item The characterisation of hyperbolically embedded subgroups in cubulable groups (see Section \ref{section:hypembed}). \item The introduction of a curve graph for (cocompact) CAT(0) cube complexes and an application to the study of stable subgroups (see Section \ref{section:curvegraph}). \item A short study of crossing graphs of CAT(0) cube complexes, stressing out their similarity with contact graphs (see Appendix \ref{section:crossing}). \end{itemize} Along our text, several open questions are left, some of them being well-known and other ones being new.
+Although most of our article is a survey of already published works, some of our results are new, including: \begin{itemize} \item The introduction of \emph{Morse subgroups} (introduced independently in \cite{StronglyQC} under the name \emph{strongly quasiconvex subgroups}) and their characterisation in cubulable groups (see Section \ref{section:Morse}, especially Corollary \ref{cor:MorseCriterion}). \item A proof of the freeness of Morse subgroups in freely irreducible right-angled Artin groups (see Appendix \ref{section:MorseInRAAG}). \item The characterisation of hyperbolically embedded subgroups in cubulable groups (see Section \ref{section:hypembed}. \item The introduction of hyperbolic models for CAT(0) cube complexes, with applications to stable subgroups and regular elements (see Section \ref{section:curvegraph}). \item A short study of crossing graphs of CAT(0) cube complexes, stressing out their similarity with contact graphs (see Appendix \ref{section:crossing}). \end{itemize} Along our text, several open questions are left.
+Some of them being well-known, and other ones being new.

 \paragraph{Acknowledgments.} I am grateful to Hung Tran for useful comments on the first version of this paper.